jsenv/core/readme.md

 # Build overview

 Following the steps below turns an `index.html` into an optimized `dist/main.html`.
-Only the content of the html files will be shown.
-The content of other files such as `favicon.ico` is trivial.
+As the content of non-html files is trivial, only the content of html files will be shown below.

 ```html
 <!DOCTYPE html>